 - Apply expert operational leadership skills in a variety of professional settings

-- Apply the knowledge and skill necessary to sit for the Project Management Professional exam
+- Apply the knowledge and skill necessary to sit for the Project Management Professional (PMP) exam

 Who Is the Ideal Student for This Program?

 The online MSHS in Clinical Operations and Healthcare Management program is ideal for clinical health care professionals looking to take the next step in their health care operations leadership career through learning the skills of day-to-day operations in today’s complex, health-service delivery.

 The MSHS in Clinical Operations and Healthcare Management program provides current students and graduates the opportunity to gain significant operational leadership skills and the foundational learning knowledge that is needed to achieve certification and/or fellowship status for many health care management professional associations such as ACHE, HFMA, HIMSS MGMA, ACMPE, NAHQ, Six Sigma, and Lean, Project Management, to name a few.

 What is a list of health care professional associations that students can join who are graduates of a clinical health care operations and health care management degree?
 Below is the list:

 - ACHE American College of Healthcare Executives (www.ache.org)

 - HFMA The Healthcare Financial Management Association (www.HFMA.org)

 - HIMSS Healthcare Information and Management Systems Society (www.himss.org)